 Exposure: Full sun

-Zone: 3-10 – Goji dislikes extreme cold or heat
+Zone: Hardy to Zone 3 — Goji dislikes extreme cold or heat

 Sow indoors about 6 to 8 weeks before the last frost.
-That’s early to mid-February on the coast.
 It’s important to cultivate strong seedlings, so once the seeds sprout, use generous artificial light.